Seven planting ideas from Chelsea Flower Show

 Two’s company in pots

 Chelsea gardens are packed with amazing plants – and plant lists picked up from the gardens are often long.
 But it doesn’t have to be that way.
-Rosemary Coldstream’s Feels Like Home garden in the Container Garden category paired plants perfectly in a series of pots – each with just two plants in, allowing focussed associations and appreciation.
+Rosemary Coldstream’s Feels Like Home garden in the Container Garden category in 2023 paired plants perfectly in a series of pots – each with just two plants in, allowing focussed associations and appreciation.
 Plants were carefully chosen by Rosemary to reflect her New Zealand heritage.
-Here’s just two of her arrangements
+Here’s just two of her arrangements.

 Pittosporum tenuifolium Banoway Bay (= 'Breebay') and Erigeron karvinskianus ‘Profusion’